adi-balaji/grape_rob/README.md

 <br>

 Hello!
-Welcome to GrapeJuice, a grape localization pipeline designed for automated harvesting. *This project is in progress!*
+Welcome to GrapeJuice, a grape localization pipeline designed for automated harvesting.
+To run the masking and stem detection scripts, you need the dataset, which is too large to store on a git repo.
+Email me at *advaithb@umich.edu* for the dataset zip file!

+*This project is in progress!*

 ## Overview